Lamar University: Athletics

 Lamar competes in the Southland Conference in NCAA Division I athletics for all of its varsity sports and at the NCAA Division I (FCS) subdivision level in football.
 Lamar has participated in practically every level of collegiate athletics from its inception as a junior college in 1923 to its gaining university status in 1971.
 The men's and women's teams are named the Cardinals and Lady Cardinals, respectively.
 The "Lamar Cardinals" (or "Cards") refers to the collegiate athletic teams of Lamar University.
 The inception of the nickname "Cardinals" dates back to the school's name change to Lamar in 1932.

 Lamar fields teams in 17 sports sponsored by the Southland Conference.
 LU sponsors 17 teams (8 men's and 9 women's).
-The Cardinals participate in men's and women's basketball, men's and women's golf, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's tennis, women's soccer, softball, and women's volleyball, and baseball and football.
+The Cardinals participate in men's and women's basketball, men's and women's golf, men's and women's indoor and outdoor track and field, men's and women's cross country, men's and women's tennis, women's soccer, softball, women's volleyball, baseball and football.
 The newest teams are the reinstated football team beginning in 2010, and women's softball which began play in the 2013 season.
-Note: Separate championships are held for indoor and outdoor track.
-A founding member of the Southland Conference, LU has competed in the conference in several stints ranging from 1963-1987, 1998-2021, and then again beginning in 2022 following a single year in the WAC.
+A founding member of the Southland Conference, LU has competed in the conference in several stints ranging from 1963 to 1987, 1998 to 2021, and then again beginning in 2022 following a single year in the Western Athletic Conference.